 - Nutrient-rich soil.
 Your soil feeds your plants.
 If you have thin, nutrient-poor soil, you’ll have poor, unhealthy plants.
 Mix in plenty of organic matter to help your plants grow.
 See how to prepare your soil for vegetable plants.

 Remember: It’s better to be proud of a small garden than be frustrated by a big one!

 One of the most common errors that beginners make is planting too much too soon—way more than anybody could ever eat or want!
-Unless you want to have zucchini taking up residence in your attic, plan your garden with care.
+Unless you want to have zucchinis taking up residence in your attic, plan your garden with care.
 Start small, and only grow what you know you and your family will eat.

 (Tip: Click on a veggie’s name to see its detailed Growing Guide.)

 - Green beans